amunro93/CircuitPython1/README.md

 I liked how it was a good laerning assingment for CiruitPython and for some people the Metro Express board and also I like how the LED was built into the board.
 For the first assingment of coding I thought it was good beacuse it got are mind thinking about coding after the long summer break, but it wasn't to hard to make are selves feel deafeted.

 ## CircuitPython Servo
+### Description
+For this assingment I was challenged to make a servo turn from 0 to 180 degrees.
+I needed two wires one would make the servo turn to 180 degrees the other to 0.
+I did this last year so that helped but I didn't remember everything.
+### Image
+### Code
+### Reflection
 ## CircuitPython LCD
 ## CircuitPython Photointerupter
 ## CircuitPython Distance Sensor